Governors Profiles and Information

 Susan is married to BBC Look North presenter Jeff Brown and the couple have one daughter, an actress based in London.

-Dr Lindsey Whiterod, OBE – Chief Executive South Tyneside College
+Dr Lindsey Whiterod, CBE – Chief Executive South Tyneside College

 Lindsey Whiterod oversaw a rapid rise in education standards at South Tyneside College, where she was Chief Executive from 2009, by introducing a new focus on vocational qualifications.